Hakan Topal: Education and Career

 Hakan Topal attended Middle East Technical University (METU) in Ankara, where he also grew up.
 Initially trained as an engineer, he became actively involved in the university’s activist networks and visual arts community, contributing to exhibitions and performances.
-He earned an M.S. degree from METU’s Gender and Women’s Studies graduate program.
+He earned an M.A. degree from METU’s Gender and Women’s Studies graduate program.

 After migrating to New York in 2000, Topal continued his academic work at The New School for Social Research in New York City, where he received both an M.A. and a Ph.D. in sociology, with a focus on urban sociology and the sociology of art.
 His doctoral dissertation, titled Negotiating Urban Space: Contemporary Art Biennials and the Case of New Orleans, explores the history and proliferation of large-scale, temporary art exhibitions—such as biennials, triennials, and quadrennials—and their evolving relationship to urban environments.
 The research centers on the Prospect New Orleans Contemporary Art Biennial, analyzing how it interacts with the city’s unique urban context and supports site-specific artistic production.

 From 1996 to 2000, Topal worked at METU GISAM (Audio Visual Research and Production Center) in Ankara, collaborating with artists and scholars—including Ulus Baker, Ali Demirel, Aras Özgün, and Ersan Ocak — on experimental media and new media projects.
 After relocating to New York, he served as New Media Projects Manager at the New Museum from 2001 to 2008.

 Before joining Purchase College, where he is a full professor and department chair, Topal taught at the City University of New York and the MFA Fine Arts program at School of Visual Arts.